-If you’re working on a shape unit, this playful math center is a must-grab because it helps kids connect REAL WORLD objects like watermelon slices and traffic signs to their matching shape.
+If you’re working on a shape unit, this playful shape game is a must-grab because it helps kids connect REAL WORLD objects like watermelon slices and traffic signs to their matching shape.

 And, since I always want to make it easier for you to get EVERY student bigger results, the freebie comes in TWO versions so you can quickly differentiate: